SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 ![timer](tutorial/timer.png)

-It should be the case that timer is just periodically on and off depending on the duration of the timer but somehow we get these random puffs mixed in there.
+It should be the case that timer is just periodically on and off depending on the duration of the timer but somehow we get these random puffs mixed in there, like the random 0 bit flowing through the bottom timer in the picture above.
 How does that happen?

-Well, it's because it doesn't store the state of the logic gate and, for the first tick after loading, it's false.
+Well, it's because it doesn't store the state of the logic gate and, for the first tick after loading, it's false even though the not gate should be making it true.
 You can see this effect in the simulator by doing this:

 1. Completely reset the simulator by pressing `Shift-F4`.
 2. Press F5 to start the simulator rolling.
 3. At some point while the logic gate is sending out a "True" signal, press `F4` to simulate an unload event.
 4. Press `F5` to resume it.

+You can replicate this in scrap mechanic pretty easily too - just exit the game while the logic gate is true.
+When you reload, you'll see that annoying blip start flowing through your timer.

 ## Glitch-Proofing Our Stuff